CenterAIResearch/SYN_DATA_QTc/README.md

 ## Note on Reproducibility

-It's important to note that due to the stochastic nature of the synthetic data generation methods used in this study, exact replication of results may be difficult.
-However, researchers and practitioners can use this repository to approximate the study's findings and observe similar trends.
+The stochastic nature of the synthetic data generation methods employed in this study may impede exact replication of results.
+However, the provided repository enables researchers to approximate our findings and observe comparable trends.
+It is crucial to emphasize that the results and conclusions presented herein are specifically validated on the QTc dataset utilized in this study.

 # Set up conda environment